Stakljar/voting-system-dapp/README.md

 ```shell
 npm install
 ```
-Navigate to frontend directory and type the same thing.
+Navigate to the _frontend_ directory and type the same thing.
 Then navigate back to the root directory and type:
 ```shell
 npx hardhat node